-- 1. Regional technical review that identifies and discusses technical topics of regional concern - 2.
-Watershed-specific technical review focusing on the specific above-mentioned technical questions and the work being done in the watershed as reflected by the three year work plan - 3.
-Regional policy review that identifies and discusses policy topics of regional concern - 4.
-Watershed-specific policy review focusing on the specific above-mentioned policy questions and the work being done in the watershed as reflected by the three year work plan.
+- 1. a regional technical review that identifies and discusses technical topics of regional concern - 2. a watershed-specific technical review focusing on the specific above-mentioned technical questions and the work being done in the watershed as reflected by the three year work plan - 3. a regional policy review that identifies and discusses policy topics of regional concern - 4. a watershed-specific policy review focusing on the specific above-mentioned policy questions and the work being done in the watershed as reflected by the three year work plan.
 These four components are the complete work plan review.